cjquines/qboard/README.md

 ### Todo

-- change style of selected with chord? add to history too
+- change style of selected with keybinding, add to history too
-- make toolbar show selected style, not pen style (what if multiple selection though)
+- make toolbar show selected style, not pen style (what if multiple selection though?)
-- come up with better chords for styling
-- something that pops up near your cursor when you press q ([as in this](https://medium.com/@subalerts/https-medium-com-implementing-custom-context-menu-in-react-js-part-1-b103260c724c))
+- something that pops up near your cursor when you right click ([as in this](https://medium.com/@subalerts/https-medium-com-implementing-custom-context-menu-in-react-js-part-1-b103260c724c))
 - tooltips for the toolbar
-- customizable keybindings
-- investigate blobs not saving

-maybe:
+- save the fabricjson so we can reopen to edit later?
+- right-handed keybindings? dvorak?
 - rooms for spectating?
 - rooms for collaboration?
-- add a style for pen width? make it discrete steps, keybinding like [ ] to increase and decrease it?
+- add a style for pen width, make it discrete steps, keybinding like [ ] to increase and decrease it?
 - two modes: one "slide" mode, and one "infinite" mode. panning can be space + drag, but what about zooming? shift+A, shift+S is one possibility?
 - load prev/next pages in memory?
 - make the eraser not use the bounding box?
-- make move not use the bounding box?
+- make dragging not use the bounding box?
 - saving things to the server for a limited period?